tonyscottpage/site/_posts/2014-07-29-jot-firstpost.markdown

 image:
 ---

 **Jot is a real book (with a sparkly cover!), written old style, pen on paper, without any machine.
-It is what pours, during an uncluttered half hour here or there, into the infinity of a blank white page.**
+It is what pours, during an uncluttered half hour here or there, from the infinity of the mind onto a blank white page.**

 ![](/libb/images/jot_photo2.jpg)